riveraja/haproxy-mysql-lb-test/README.md

 ## Test load balancing on port 3307

 ```
-for COUNT in {1..5}; do docker exec -it mysql_source mysql -uroot -pfloat -hhaproxy1 -P3307 -e "select @@hostname"; done
+for COUNT in {1..5}; do docker exec -it mysql_source mysql -uroot -pt00r -hhaproxy1 -P3307 -e "select @@hostname"; done
 ```

 ## Use the bash script